Package 'archeofrag'

 asymmetric.transport.from

 Numeric or character value in "1" or "2" (refering to the first and second spatial unit).
-If not NULL, the disturbance process will be applied only to the fragments from this layer.
+If not NULL, the disturbance process will be applied only to the fragments from this spatial unit.

 from.observed.graph